 3DView is a science tool that offers immediate 3D visualization of spacecraft position and attitude, planetary ephemerides, as well as scientific data (observations, simulations and models) representation.
 Orbits and attitudes are handled through SPICE kernels and related files from ESA or NASA repositories.

-3DView is connected via web-services to the AMDA and CDAWeb databases as well as to the LATMOS, FMI and SINP model databases.
+3DView is connected via web-services to several large databases (CDPP/AMDA, NASA/CDAWeb, ESA/Cluster Science Archive) as well as to the LATMOS, FMI and SINP model databases.
 3DView also enables planetary science data discovery through a dedicated EPN-TAP client, as well as a connection to the APIS database.
 IVOA SAMP is implemented for VOtable and CDF file exchange.

-For a detailed description of the 3DView/CDPP capabilities, please read the
+For a detailed description of the 3DView capabilities, please read the

 user guide.
-Read also the paper edited in Planetary and Space Science and access supplementary information here.
+Read also the paper published in Planetary and Space Science and access supplementary information here.

-3DView/CDPP runs as a JAVA webstart application; it is compatible with WINDOWS XP, VISTA, SEVEN, as well as MAC OSX and LINUX *
+3DView runs as a JAVA webstart application; it is compatible with Windows Vista, 7, 8, 10, 11 as well as MAC OSX and LINUX